SvitlanaLynne/Flowers-OnlineShop/README.md

 Here are some screenshots of the Flower shop!

-## Homepage with the logo, table of products, filters, row number selection, sortable Id and clickable Titles
+## Homepage with the logo, table of products, filters, row number selection, sortable Id and clickable titles

 ![Screenshot](./src/components/assets/flowers_onlineShop_HomePage.jpg)